CC Inflation Analysis · August 2026 · Supply growing, projected to keep growing

 Sell pressure: where new CC comes from

-Sell #2 — vesting unlocks — is zero, and structurally so.
-Canton Coin had a fair launch with no pre-mine, no venture token allocation and no team or seed schedule, so there is no cliff to unlock and nothing waiting to vest.
-Sell #3 — Foundation and unscheduled unlocks — is also zero: because there was no token sale, there is no foundation stockpile to release; supply enters only through the minting reward, and there is no dated discretionary release in the window.
-Sell #4 — long-term locked or bankruptcy — is zero, because no bankruptcy estate or court distribution applies to Canton Coin.
+Because the reward coupons are denominated in CC, the mint is stable in coin terms even as the token price moves — an issuance read of about $2.55M a day at the prevailing price works out to roughly 22M CC a day, or about 2.0B across the window.
+Sell #2 — vesting unlocks — is zero and structurally so: Canton Coin had a fair launch with no pre-mine, no venture allocation and no team or seed schedule, so no cliff exists to unlock.
+Sell #3 — Foundation and unscheduled unlocks — is zero, because there was no token sale to build a foundation stockpile from, and the protocol development fund takes no cut of new emissions in the live rules.
+Sell #4 — long-term locked or bankruptcy — is zero, because no bankruptcy estate or court-ordered distribution applies to Canton Coin.

 Buy pressure: where new CC goes